HJQK/msbd-5001-Kaggle-in-class-competition/README.md

 Programming Language: Python 3.8
 Package: numpy, pandas, datetime, sklearn, xgboost Extract holiday
-UsING XGBRegressor model to do
+Using XGBRegressor model to do
 You can produce the results by running every cell sequencely.